vennelayadav14/Human-Disease-Prediction-System/README.md

 # Human-Disease-Prediction-System
-A machine learning-based system that predicts human diseases from input symptoms using SVM, Naive Bayes, and Random Forest.
-It helps in early detection by providing the predicted disease, its description, and precautionary measures.
+This project uses Machine Learning algorithms to predict possible human diseases based on input symptoms.
+The system takes user-provided symptoms and predicts the most likely disease using trained models such as Support Vector Machine (SVM), Naive Bayes, and Random Forest.
+It helps in early identification and supports healthcare decisions by providing disease name, description, and precautionary measures.